menu icon

 • Add 1 tablespoon of ghee and keep the flame very low and occasionally mix the okkarai.
 Heat another pan, add a teaspoon of ghee and roast the broken cashews till they turn golden brown color.

-• Add the roasted cashews and cardamom and mix well.The okkarai breaks down into smaller pieces and it should be soft.
+• Add the roasted cashews and mix well.The okkarai breaks down into smaller pieces and it should be soft.
 When we take the small pieces in hand and make into ball then this is the right stage to remove the okkarai out off the flame.

 • The delicious Okkarai is ready to serve